astrolang/astro/README.md

 ### What is Astro?
 Astro is a fullstack interactive programming language designed for high-performance numerical-computing applications.

-Astro is
+Astro is a
-- statically-typed,
+- statically-typed language that
-- that compiles to native code and WebAssembly,
+- compiles to native code and WebAssembly,
-- has no GC and
+- has no GC,
-- has a syntax similar to [Python](https://en.m.wikipedia.org/wiki/Python_(programming_language)) with
+- has a syntax similar to [Python](https://en.m.wikipedia.org/wiki/Python_(programming_language)), and
-- full type inference
+- provides full type inference

 ### Why create yet another programming language?
 SIMD, threads and direct access to Web APIs are planned for WebAssembly.
 These and the proposed GPU Compute standards will make the web a desirable HPC target in the near future.
 Astro fullstack nature makes developing such apps for web and/or desktop easier and less frustrating.

 Astro has no runtime [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science))(GC) as it is expected to be fast enough to develop games, physical simulations and other real-time software.
-This also make it suitable for embedded software developemnt even though it's not a goal.
+This also makes it suitable for embedded software developemnt even though it's not a goal.

 In addition, Astro makes some design decisions that are intuitive for numerical computing applications.
-For example, it has builtin support for vectors and matrices, vectorization, unicode identifiers, etc.
+For example, it has builtin support for vectors, matrices, vectorization, unicode identifiers, etc.

-In order to match up with the expressiveness and productivity of dynamic programming languages, Astro adds full type-inference, structural-typing and several other high-level language features that increase productivity.
+In order to match up with the expressiveness and productivity of dynamic programming languages, Astro adds full type inference, structural typing and several other high-level language features that increase productivity.
 A typical Astro program looks very much like its Python translation.

 #### Python
 ```python